kishan79/express-protocol-docs/docs/guide2.md

 ### Intro

-  In this guide we will build a Dapp using Express Protocol SDK through which NFT makers/celebs can mint and Transfer their NFT collection directly on Ethereum.<br>
+  In this guide we will build a Dapp using Express Protocol SDK through which NFT makers/celebs can mint and Transfer their NFT directly on Ethereum.<br>
-  Basically celebs and NFT creators can make their own collection and can drop NFTs, whenever they want.
+  Basically celebs and NFT creators can mint their own NFTs and can drop NFTs, whenever they want.
-  These NFT collection can later be traded using Express SDK.
+  These NFT can later be traded using Express SDK.
   You need to connect a wallet, so make sure you have metamask wallet installed.

   Alright without further ado, let's create our Dapp!